uday160386/uday160386.github.io/_posts/2024-10-24-ASR-vosk_api_inRasp.md

 ## TL;DR
 Vosk API Overview: A powerful, offline speech recognition framework for converting spoken language into text without needing an internet connection.

 I’m excited to share more about my journey with Automated Speech Recognition!
 Today, I’m diving into the Vosk API, an exceptional plug-and-play library that truly captivates me.
-As I mentioned in my previous posts, I successfully developed a speech model from scratch using the [Kaldi](https://kaldi-asr.org/) ASR toolkit, and I’m thrilled to see how Vosk effectively incorporates some of Kaldi’s best practices!
+As I mentioned in my previous posts, I successfully developed a speech model from scratch using the [Kaldi](https://kaldi-asr.org/) ASR toolkit, and I’m thrilled to see how Vosk effectively uses some of Kaldi’s practices!

 ## What is Vosk API?
 Vosk is an innovative framework for offline speech recognition that empowers users to seamlessly convert spoken language into text without needing an internet connection.
 It's a game-changer for those who want reliable and efficient voice processing on the go!